op7ic/amphunt/README.md

 ## multikeyword_search.py

 This script takes a config file and list with keywords/IPs/SHA256 hashes (one per line) and searches for processes/commands/network connections related to these keywords.
+Sample keywords can be found in [keywords](keywordfiles/) folder.

 How to invoke:
 ```